Culinary Class Wars: Critical reviews

 The show was rated as suitable for ages 12 and above by the British Board of Film Censors.

 The show was the most popular foreign-language series on Netflix in its first week of broadcast, getting about four million views.

 Lee Yoon-seo reviewed the show for The Korea Herald.
 She reported that the show was popular and that the reasons for this included the high level of expertise and creativity displayed by the contestants and their respect for each other's skills.
 The two judges and their differences of opinion were also thought to make good viewing.
 She reported that the participants' restaurants had boomed since their exposure on the show.
-For example, over 20,000 people tried to reserve a table at the Neo restaurant of Choi Gang-rok and its new month of online bookings sold out in one minute.
+For example, over 20,000 people tried to reserve a table at the Neo restaurant of Choi Kang-rok and its new month of online bookings sold out in one minute.

 Viewership

 Culinary Class Wars achieved international recognition, debuting as the first Korean unscripted series to reach No. 1 on Netflix's Global Top 10 TV (Non-English) list for three weeks.
 Netflix data indicates the show garnered 3.8 million views (calculated by dividing total hours watched by the series' running time) between September 16 and September 22, 2024, and appeared in the Top 10 lists in 18 countries.
 Viewership increased the following week, with data released on October 2, 2024, showing 4.9 million views between September 23 and 29, a rise of 1.1 million from the previous week.